 - 1. Agencies should compare the language provided with the fiscal note request to existing statutory requirements and responsibilities. - 2.
 Agencies will include a bill description in the fiscal note that specifies the fiscal aspects of the bill impacting the agency. - 3.
-Agencies will explain their interpretation of the language and the impact to agency services and operations through the development of assumptions that are transparent, reasonable, and adequately documented; and note any technical issues related to the proposed language. - 4.
+Agencies will explain their interpretation of the language and the impact to agency services and operations through the development of assumptions that are transparent, reasonable, and adequately documented. - 4.
 Technical or mechanical defects of the bill may be addressed in the assumptions.
 The agency may not comment on the merits of the bill. - 5.
-For consolidated fiscal notes, the LBO analyst will work with the lead agency to determine the appropriate methods to communicate and coordinate with other agencies assigned to prepare a fiscal note to ensure consistency of assumptions across agencies. - 6.
-Potential secondary fiscal impacts may be discussed in the narrative of the fiscal note but must be excluded from the expenditure and revenue formula and fiscal note table. - 7.
-Expenditure and revenue estimates and the impact on full time equivalent (FTE) positions should contain sufficient documentation to justify calculations.
-This should include, but is not limited to: - a.
-Detailed line item expenditures - b.
-Distinctions between one-time and ongoing costs - c.
-Identification of specific revenue sources - d.
-Explanations for substantial differences in revenue or expenditures between years - e.
-Staffing changes calculated and presented as full time equivalent positions
+For consolidated fiscal notes, the LBO analyst will work with the lead agency to determine the appropriate methods to communicate and coordinate with other agencies assigned to a fiscal note to ensure consistency of assumptions across agencies. - 6.
+Potential secondary fiscal impacts may be discussed in the narrative of the fiscal note but must be excluded from the expenditure and revenue formula and fiscal note table.